-This is strongly influenced by the fact that the majority of our employees in Great Britain, 94% are HGV drivers, warehouse operatives and transport operatives, 97.2% of which are male.
+This is strongly influenced by the fact that the majority of our employees in the UK, 91.8% are HGV drivers, warehouse operatives, transport operatives & mechanics 97.2% of which are male.
 While we are an equal opportunities employer, unfortunately there are very few female applicants to these types of vacancies.

 While this disparity is reflected across the transport and logistics sector generally, we are committed to continuing to assess our recruitment and promotion exercises at all levels within our business, to ensure equal treatment of individuals, regardless of gender.

 For and on behalf of McBurney Transport Group Limited

 MCBURNEY TRANSPORT GROUP LIMITED’s Gender Pay Gap Data

 • Women’s hourly rate is 12.8% higher (mean) and 9.0% higher (median).

 • Top salary quartile has 88% men and 12% women

 • Upper middle salary quartile has 92% men and 8% women

 • Lower middle salary quartile has 96% men and 4% women